till-h/ICAHHorizons_Y2PhysComp/session 3/Session 3 Workbook - Physical Computing.md

 # Exercises

 1. Install the second line sensor on your robot and complete the electronic setup.
-Based on [the code we used during the last session](https://github.com/till-h/ICAHHorizons_Y2PhysComp/blob/master/session%202/Session%202%20Workbook%20-%20Physical%20Computing.md#exercises), write a test program to ensure both sensors work as intended.
-You can use the tracks or some spare black tape for this.
+Based on [the code we used during the last session (cf. ex.
+4)](https://github.com/till-h/ICAHHorizons_Y2PhysComp/blob/master/session%202/Session%202%20Workbook%20-%20Physical%20Computing.md#exercises), write a test program to ensure both sensors work as intended.
+You can use the tracks laid out on the tables or some spare black tape stuck on white paper for this.

 1. Before you get lost in writing the code to control the robot, think about the high-level design.
 What are you trying to achieve?
 What should happen when one of the sensors "sees" the black line?
 How fast can you drive your robot around the parcours before overshooting the line becomes an issue and it misses it altogether at the slightest bend?
 Maybe the following diagram helps.